jasonknoll/HockeyMatchSim/README.txt

 You will either pick from a database, or just do a quick simulation of two teams that you will create.

+There's not too much of a difference between the Mac and Windows versions.
+They both work the same.

 Thanks,

 Jason Knoll